delpreto/ActionNet/ReadMe.md

 ## Using the Data

-The folder `parsing_data` contains example scripts for parsing data offered by the ActionNet dataset.
+The folder `parsing_data` contains example scripts for parsing data offered by the ActionNet Badminton dataset.

+## Contact

+If you have any questions regarding the dataset, please feel free to contact me at seongminwoo@gm.gist.ac.kr.